-- 1. Click the Groups icon in the left tree menu. - 2.
-Click the group which contains the HTTP server you want to delete (for example, Default). - 3.
-Click the App Servers icon on the left tree menu. - 4.
-Locate the HTTP server you want to delete, either in the tree menu or on the summary page. - 5.
-Click the icon or link for the HTTP server. - 6.
-Click delete. - 7.
+- 1. Log into the Admin Interface - 2.
+Click the Groups icon in the left tree menu. - Click the group which contains the HTTP server you want to delete (for example, Default). - Underneath the group name, click App Servers. - Locate the HTTP server you want to delete, either in the tree menu or on the summary page. - 6.
+Click the name of the HTTP server. - 7.
+Click Delete. - 8.
 A confirmation message displays.
 Confirm the delete and click OK.